fvaleri/strimzi-debugging/sessions/001/README.md

-## Deploying a Kafka cluster
+## Deploying a Kafka Cluster

-In this example, we deploy a Kafka cluster to a Kubernetes cluster using the operator.
+This session demonstrates how to deploy a Kafka cluster to Kubernetes using the Strimzi operator.
-Use the `init.sh` script to easily initialize or reset the test environment.
+You can use the `init.sh` script to initialize or reset your test environment easily.

 > [!IMPORTANT]
 > Login first if your Kubernetes cluster requires authentication.